webgriffe/esb/README.md

       max_retry: 5                  # The number of maximum work retries for a job in this tube/flow before being buried

 ```
 The `services` section is where you have to define your worker and producer services using the syntax of the [Symfony Dependency Injection](http://symfony.com/doc/current/components/dependency_injection.html) component.
+In the `services` section you also find two services Webgriffe\Esb\Producer\CleanOldJobs and Webgriffe\Esb\Worker\CleanOldJobs that you should keep if you want to enable the flow that periodically deletes old jobs

 The `flows` section is where you have to define your ESB flows.
 Every flow must refer to a producer and a worker service defined in the `services` section.
+In the `flows` section you also find the definition of the clean_old_jobs_flow: you should keep it if you want old jobs to be periodically deleted.

 You also have to define some parameters under the `parameters` section, refer to the `esb.yml.sample` file for more informations about required parameters.
 Usually it's better to isolate parameters in a `parameters.yml` file which can be included in the `esb.yml` as follows: